 Many elements have too many configuration settings to fit on one screen.
 When this occurs, a series of tabs appear vertically along the side of your screen.
 Each tab includes options that correspond to a particular aspect of configuring that element.
-The following image shows the configuration for a serial chart, with the Data tab highlighted.
+The following image shows the configuration window for a serial chart, with the Data tab open.

 To understand the settings on the various tabs, think of the element as having three distinct areas: a title area, an area for the visualization, and a description area, which are labeled 1, 2, and 3, respectively, in the following image.
 The title and description areas are configured on the General tab.
 The visualization area is based on settings configured on the Data tab (if applicable) and any other element-specific tabs you see.